Coburg Badge

 Emil Maurice, Hitler's first personal chauffeur, in 1933 wearing SS-Sturmbannführer uniform with the Coburg Badge on his left breast.

 The Coburg Badge (Coburger Abzeichen) was the first badge recognised as a national award of the Nazi Party (NSDAP).
 Subsequently, it was given formal precedence as the highest Party award.

 History

 On 14 October 1922, Adolf Hitler led 800 members of the Sturmabteilung (SA) from Munich and other Bavarian cities by train to Coburg for a weekend rally.
 Once there, numerous pitched street battles with communists occurred.
 In the end, the Nazis were victorious.
 Later, the day was known as the Deutscher Tag in Coburg (German Day in Coburg).

-Among the around 650 NSDAP members who took part in the nationalist (völkisch) event "German Day" (Deutscher Tag) in Coburg in October 1922 were Alfred Rosenberg, Julius Schaub, Ulrich Graf, and Hitler’s dog “Wolf”.
+Among the around 650 Nazi Party members who took part in the nationalist (völkisch) event "German Day" (Deutscher Tag) in Coburg in October 1922 were Alfred Rosenberg, Julius Schaub, Ulrich Graf, and Hitler’s dog “Wolf”.
 The Nazis drove off communist counter-demonstrators, and the event was later regarded in Nazi Party mythology as a turning point for the fledgling Hitler movement (Hitler-Bewegung).
 The paramilitary SA troops (later known as "brownshirts") did not yet wear standard uniforms.